bloodgroup-cplusplus/bloodgroup-cplusplus/README.md

-- 🔭  currently working on machine learning and backend development and devops
+- 🔭  currently working on machine learning,  backend development,software architecture and devops
-- 🌱  learning  go and rust
+- 🌱  learning  golang programming language
 - 👯  looking to collaborate on projects